Marketo/android-sdk/README.md

-# Marketo Mobile SDK for Android 0.7.2
+# Marketo Mobile SDK for Android 0.7.3

 The Marketo Mobile SDK allows integration with Marketo Mobile Engagement (MME).

 # Change Log

+v0.7.3
+- Notifications are now dismissed from the notification center after tap (Android 4.0)
+- Custom large notification icon no longer shows default image (Android 4.0)

 v0.7.2
 - Fixed bug when using Priority method in Android versions previous to 5.0